achoooooo/guild_policies/101_guild_heirarchy.md

 defined here are referred to as "the leadership team".
 So below references to the "leadership team" are meant to include Officers and Class Representatives as well.

-# Sneeze's Juicy Manifesto

-There are a couple of major problems I wanted the guild structure to address:

-1. "Class leads" being automatic officers is a flawed concept
-   - If someone plays a class well, that's great.
-But playing a certain class has little to do with one's ability to be a good leader and officer.
-   - What happens if you have no responsible player that plays a certain class?
-You are faced with an impossible choice of promoting a bad player to the guild's most respected role, or having a missing leadership spot.
-   - What if you have two really great players that play the same class?
-Then you have at least one great player who never gets to become a recognized officer, because there is simply no avenue for them to do so.
-1. Having too many "officers" makes it difficult to make big decisions
-   - This is a huge and likely controversial point.
-In short: I believe there are certain situations where it's better to have fewer people making decisions, rather than more.
-   - This definitely exeplifies the concept of "too many cooks in the kitchen", it can be paralyzing to a guild to have officers arguing forever over the final say.
-   - Of course, that's not to say that most decisions need more that just a few people deciding.
-   But there needs to be some mechanic in order to give a smaller number of people the ability to reach a consensus.
-   - The guild should have enough officers as necessary to make informed and balanced decisions, but few enough such that agreements can be easily reached and with a clear direction.
-   - Starting off with fewer members of leadership is also never a bad idea due to a very simple
-   premise: it's much easier to add someone to the leadership team than it is to remove them.

-So, what's the solution?
-Instead of having a leadership that's centralized around your class, it should be centralized around *jobs*.
-Guilds have done this already by making certain people "raid lead", "loot master", and more.
-But as seen above, we feel it's more flexible if the number of people making guildwide decisions is not directly tied to the number of people helping perform these jobs.
-This way adding and removing these jobs is much easier.

 # The Three Juicy Leaders

 Juicy's leadership team is split into three major classes: **Officers**, **Leads**, and **Class